nlnlznlx/data-engineering-zoomcamp-2025/notes/5_batch_processing.md

 _[Video source](https://www.youtube.com/watch?v=68CipcZt7ZA&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=54)_

-Until now, we've used a ***local cluster*** to run our Spark code, but Spark clusters often contain multiple computers that behace as executors.
+Until now, we've used a ***local cluster*** to run our Spark code, but Spark clusters often contain multiple computers that behave as executors.

 Spark clusters are managed by a ***master***, which behaves similarly to an entry point of a Kubernetes cluster.
 A ***driver*** (an Airflow DAG, a computer running a local script, etc.) that wants to execute a Spark job will send the job to the master, which in turn will divide the work among the cluster's executors.
 If any executor fails and becomes offline for any reason, the master will reassign the task to another executor.